 Types of Focusers

-With the exception of the internal focusers used on catadioptrics, telescopes today typically have one of three types of focusers.
-These are helical, rack-and-pinion, and Crayford focusers.
+With the exception of the internal focusers used on catadioptrics, telescopes today typically have one of three types of focusers: helical, rack-and-pinion, or Crayford.

-All do the same thing: move the eyepiece/camera and other relevant accessories back and forth relative to the light focused by the telescope’s objective lens or mirror.
+All do the same thing: move the eyepiece/camera and other relevant accessories back and forth relative to where the telescope’s objective lens or mirror focus the light.

-In its most basic form, a focuser can consist of a tube in which the eyepiece slides back and forth or a draw tube to hold the eyepiece that slides back and forth inside a larger receptacle.
-I occasionally see some very old or homemade scopes using this system.
+In its most basic form, a focuser can be a tube in which the eyepiece slides back and forth or a draw tube holding an eyepiece that slides back and forth inside a larger receptacle.
+I still occasionally see some very old or homemade scopes using this system.
 In any telescope with a focal ratio faster than about f/10, it is extremely difficult for me to focus precisely at high magnifications with such a device; I cannot use heavy eyepieces, and leaning on the eyepiece too hard pushes it inward.

 All in all, a proper focuser is certainly worth the trouble of implementing on any telescope.